 If an Affected Party seeks relief under section 15.1, that Party shall, upon the occurrence of any failure due to a Force Majeure Event:

-as soon as reasonably practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of that failure.
+as soon as reasonably practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of that failure known to it at that time.
 The notice shall also contain an estimate of the period of time required to remedy such failure;

 render the other Party reasonable opportunity and assistance to examine and investigate the event or circumstance and the matters which caused the event or circumstance and failure;

-as quickly as reasonably practicable, use due diligence and take reasonable steps to rectify, remedy, shorten or mitigate the circumstances giving rise to the Force Majeure Event so as to minimise any Loss or other effects of the suspension of obligations suffered or incurred, or likely to be suffered or incurred by the Party; and
+use due diligence and take reasonable steps to rectify, remedy, shorten or mitigate the circumstances giving rise to the Force Majeure Event so as to minimise any Loss or other effects of the suspension of obligations suffered or incurred, or likely to be suffered or incurred by the Party; and

-give notice as soon as reasonably practicable, but in any event within 48 hours to the other Party upon termination of the Force Majeure Event.
+give notice as soon as reasonably practicable, but in any event within 48 hours, to the other Party upon termination of the Force Majeure Event.

-A Party will not be able to claim relief from liability under section 15.1 solely as a result of the act or omission of any agent or contractor of that Party, unless such act or omission is caused by or results from events and/or circumstances which would be a Force Majeure Event if such person were the Party.
+A Party will not be able to claim relief from liability under section 15.1 solely as a result of the act or omission of any agent or contractor of that Party, unless such act or omission is caused by or results from events and/or circumstances which would be a Force Majeure Event if such person were the Affected Party.

-The Interconnected Party will not be able to claim relief from liability under section 15.1 solely as a result of the suspended performance, or non-performance, of the obligations of any Shipper using a Receipt Point, only to the extent that such suspended performance, or non-performance of that Shipper’s obligations relates to that Receipt Point.
+The Interconnected Party will not be able to claim relief from liability under section 15.1 solely as a result of the suspended performance, or non-performance, of the obligations of any Shipper using a Receipt Point.

 Information

-The Party who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide the other Party with a report on the details of the event, its causes, its effects and the actions taken by that Party to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
-First Gas will publish that report on OATIS.
+The Party who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide the other Party with a report setting out in reasonable detail the particulars of the event, its causes, its effects and the actions taken by that Party to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
+First Gas will publish that report (or a summary of it) on OATIS.

 LIABILITIES